-Field Name Description 1 Type See table below.
+Field Name Description 1 Туре See table below.
 2 Cluster Cluster number 3 Size Sequence length or cluster size 4 Id Identity to the seed (as a percentage), or if this is a seed.
 5 Strand + (plus strand), - (minus strand), or . (for amino acids).
-6 6 Qlo 0-based coordinate of alignment start in the query sequence.
+6 Qlo 0-based coordinate of alignment start in the query sequence.
 7 Tlo 0-based coordinate of alignment start in target (seed) sequence.
-If minus strand, Tlo is relative to start of reverse-complemented target.
-8 8 Alignment Compressed representation of query-seed alignment, or if a seed.
+If minus strand, The start of reverse-complemented target.
+8 Alignment Compressed representation of query-seed alignment, or if a seed.
 9 Query FASTA label of query sequence.
 10 Target FASTA label of target (seed / library / database) sequence, or if a seed.